 HOW ARE APPLICATIONS EVALUATED?

 All subgrant applications are reviewed by a panel of volunteer community members.
-The panel evaluates each application based on the subgrant guidelines and the following criteria:
+The panel evaluates each application based on the subgrant guidelines & using the following criteria:

-• Stability and fiscal responsibility of the organization
+- Stability & fiscal responsibility of the organization

-Panelists discuss and score the grant using an established rating system.
+Panelists discuss & score the grant using a rating system established by NCAC.
 The subgrant panel’s funding decisions are then presented as recommendations to the ACMC Board of Trustees.
-The board votes and gives final approval on the subgrant panel’s recommendations.
+The board votes & gives final approval on the subgrant panel’s recommendations.

 PRIORITIES OF FUNDING THIS YEAR: